dispatchrun/wazergo/README.md

 ## Usage

 This package is intended to be used as a library to create host modules for wazero.
-The code is separated in two packages: the top level `wasm` package contains the type and functions used to build host modules, including the declaration of functions they export.
-The `types` subpackage contains the declaration of generic types representing integers, floats, pointers, arrays, etc...
+The code is separated in two packages: the top level [`wazergo`](wazergo) package contains the type and functions used to build host modules, including the declaration of functions they export.
+The [`types`](types) subpackage contains the declaration of generic types representing integers, floats, pointers, arrays, etc...

-Programs using the `types` package often import its symbols directly into their package name namespace(s), which helps declare the host module functions.
-For
+Programs using the [`types`](types) package often import its symbols directly into their package name namespace(s), which helps declare the host module functions.
+For example:
-example:

 ```go
 import (